 See the below video from our Camp Director, Becca Meyer, about our 2021 programs and decision-making process.

 Why are the summer session offerings different for 2021?
 (I don’t see the usual one week, two week, three week and 2.5-week programs)

-Safety is our top priority.
+- Safety is our top priority.
 In order to maximize safety for campers and staff, we are minimizing the number of start dates when campers will arrive at Camp.
-By having fewer, longer sessions, we can create a protected bubble for campers and staff.
-This model reflects best practice from camps that ran successful programs in summer 2020.

-For the first 1-2 weeks, campers will be in a pod with just their bunkmates.
+- For the first 1-2 weeks of Session A and B, campers will be in a pod with just their bunkmates.
 Provided that everyone has tested and re-tested negative for COVID-19, in the second half of the session we may be able to transition to programming similar to past summers where units and other mixed-bunk groupings can interact.
 This would not be possible during shorter sessions.

 Has the public health department given the green light for summer camps to re-open?

 Yes.
 The California Department of Public Health announced on March 11 that residential camps will be able to re-open starting June 1, 2021!
 As part of our planning process we are collaborating with the ACA and the CDC to ensure we develop our protocols in line with their recommendations and requirements.